 Top your pancakes with this luscious Pressure Cooker Triple Berry Rhubarb Pancake Sauce.
-It’s tart and sweet and super easy to make.
+It’s tart and sweet and super easy to make in your Insta Pot.

 It’s rhubarb season and fortunately, my mother-in-law gives me rhubarb from her garden every year.
 I love the tart flavor rhubarb gives sauces.
 I also like that the rhubarb breaks down as it cooks and adds a nice texture to the sauce.

 Making Triple Berry Rhubarb Pancake Sauce in an Instant Pot

 An Instant Pot is one of the most popular brands of electric pressure cookers.
 They are easy to use and your Instant Pot can help you create this great Triple Berry Rhubarb Pancake Sauce!